trampgeek/moodle-qtype_coderunner/README.md

 The test program is constructed from the test case information plus the student's submission using one of two *templates* defined by the prototype.
 The *per-test template* defines a different program for each test case.
-To achieve higher efficiency with some question types there is also a *combinator template* that defines a single program containing all the different tests.
+To achieve higher efficiency with most question types there is also a *combinator template* that defines a single program containing *all* the different tests.
 If this template is defined, and there is no standard input supplied,
 CodeRunner
 tries to use it first, but falls back to running the separate per-test-case